 (1) In this regulation —

+“FESA” means the Fire and Emergency Services Authority of Western Australia established under section 4 of the Fire and Emergency Services Authority of Western Australia Act 1998;

 “receiving authority” means —

 (a) in the case of a port within the meaning of section 3(1) of the Port Authorities Act 1999, the port authority of the port; or

-(b) in the case of a port within the meaning of section 3 of the Shipping and Pilotage Act 1967, a Competent Authority;
+(b) in the case of a port within the meaning of section 3 of the Shipping and Pilotage Act 1967, a Competent Authority.

-“FESA” means the Fire and Emergency Services Authority of Western Australia established under section 4 of the Fire and Emergency Services Authority of Western Australia Act 1998.

 (2) A berth operator having regard to any guidelines approved by the receiving authority must prepare a written emergency plan for dealing with any dangerous situation arising from the handling or transport of a dangerous cargo in a port area.

 (3) The berth operator must submit the emergency plan to the receiving authority.